bahadirsofuoglu/fastify-sequelize-api/README.md

 # fastify-sequelize-api
 This project allows you to get started quickly with fastify and sequelize.
-You can start creating a .env and filling in the required information.
+You can start creating .env file and filling in the required information.

 ## Build Setup